magpylib/magpylib/docs/_pages/0_documentation.md

 print(col.position)    # out: [0.
 0. 2.]
 ```

-We can still directly access individual objects by name and by index:
+On one hand, a collection functions like a group.
+After being added to a collection, it is still possible to manipulate individual objects by name and also by collection index:

 ```python
 src1.move((2,0,0))